Meningococcal Disease - know the symptoms HE2395

 Immunisation against meningococcal disease

-Vaccines for meningococcal disease are available but they are not free for everyone.
+Vaccines for meningococcal disease are available for those at risk.

-The Vaccine for strains A, C, W and Y (Menactra) is funded for:
+The vaccine for strains A, C, W and Y is funded for:

-- Adolescents and young adults aged 13-25 years inclusive who will be living or are currently living in a boarding school, hostels or university hall of residence, military barracks or prison.
+• Adolescents and young adults aged 13-25 years inclusive who will be living or are currently living in a boarding school, hostel or university hall of residence, military barracks or prison.

-The Vaccine for strain B (Bexsero) is funded for:
+The vaccine for strain B is funded for:

 Where to go for advice on meningococcal disease